High-altitude platform station

-Hydrogen and solar power are proposed as alternatives to conventional engines.
+Hydrogen and solar power have been proposed as alternatives to conventional engines.

 Above commercial air transport and wind turbulence, at high altitudes, drag as well as lift are reduced.

 HAPS could be used for weather monitoring, as a radio relay, for oceanography or earth imaging, for border security, maritime patrol and anti-piracy operations, disaster response, or agricultural observation.

-While reconnaissance aircraft could reach high altitudes since the 1950s, their endurance is limited.
+While reconnaissance aircraft have been capable of reaching high altitudes since the 1950s, their endurance is limited.

-Very few HALE aircraft are operational like the Northrop Grumman RQ-4 Global Hawk.
+One of the few operational HALE aircraft is the Northrop Grumman RQ-4 Global Hawk.

-There are many solar powered, lightweight prototypes like the NASA Pathfinder/Helios, or the Airbus Zephyrn having fly 64 days, while many are not as advanced.
+There are many solar powered, lightweight prototypes like the NASA Pathfinder/Helios, or the Airbus Zephyr that can fly for 64 days; few are as advanced as these.

-Conventional aviation fuels are used in prototypes since 1970 and can reach an endurance of 60 hours like the Boeing Condor.
+Conventional aviation fuels have been used in prototypes since 1970 and can fly for 60 hours like the Boeing Condor.